 Some folks are just prone to having more or less saliva, but it also depends on your level of hydration and your diet.
 Many medications can cause dry mouth and a lack of saliva that can cause a lot of oral health problems, so you should tell Dr. Goff or Dr. Sanderson if you are taking any medications that might affect your oral and overall health.

 At Waterloo Heights Dental, we provide a saliva test to determine if you have a healthy saliva level, or if we need to provide a product or treatment to help increase saliva production and get your mouth back to a healthy state.

 “The next great step in medical progress in the line of preventive medicine should be made by the dentists.
 The question is will they do it?”

 Sleep apnea, like many of the ailments we treat at Waterloo HeightsDental, is a medical problem with a dental solution.
 Sleep apnea causes low blood oxygen levels and chronic fatigue that, over time, causes a slow deterioration of the immune system.
 Left untreated, sleep apnea can significantly increase your risk for serious systemic health problems like heart attack and stroke.

 In our mission for dentistry for complete health, we can help diagnose and treat sleep apnea with a simple at-home test and an affordable, non-invasive solution.
 We want to help you sleep better tonight to ensure a happier, healthier tomorrow.

 Get in Touch

 If you’re ready to take control of your oral health and invest in the future of your overall health and wellness, you’ve come to the right place.
-Contact your West Salem dentists, Dr. Marwin Goff and Dr. Treyce Sanderson at Waterloo Heights today.
+Contact your West Salem dentists, Dr. Treyce Sanderson and Dr. Tim Matthews, at Waterloo Heights today.